Creating a Profitable Online Course: Strategies and Platforms

 • Email Campaigns: Build a mailing list so you have a list of prospective students.
 These are warm leads, people that are somewhat interested in what you have to offer.
 Send informative newsletters, course updates, and special offers to engage them.

-• Search Engine Optimization (SEO): Optimize your website and course content for search engines—target relevant keywords to increase the visibility of your course in search results.
+• Search Engine Optimization (SEO): Target relevant keywords to increase the visibility of your course in search results.
 This is huge.

 • Paid Advertising: To reach a targeted audience, consider investing in pay-per-click (PPC) advertising on platforms like Google Ads or social media ads.